 - The driver has 10 days to either file a request for a Formal Review Hearing to challenge the legality of the suspension or a Review of Eligibility for a Business Purposes Only permit.

 - The Formal Review may result in an invalidation or sustaining of the suspension.
-If the suspension is sustained the driver will suffer a 30-day-no-driving period for a breath test case or a 90-day-no- driving period in the case of a refusal.
+If the suspension is sustained the driver will suffer a 30-day-no-driving period for a breath test case or a 90-day-no- driving period in the case

 - In either case, the driver can apply for the business permit after they have enrolled in an approved substance abuse education class.